onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/luma.md

 [here](../../onezone/configuration/oidc-saml.md#entitlement-mapping).

 ## LUMA mappings
-The mappings that need to be provided are different for regular and imported storages, as shown below.
+The mappings that need to be provided are different for regular and [*imported storages*](storages.md#imported-storage), as shown below.
 Instructions how to populate the LUMA DB with required mappings can be found in the [next section](#populating-luma-db-with-feeds).

 ### Regular (non-imported) storages
-If the `storage import` is disabled, LUMA is used to access the storage in the user's context and it is sufficient to provide the [storage credentials](#storage-credentials) mapping and recommended to set the default space GID in case of POSIX storage (see below).
+If the [*storage import*](storage-import.md) is disabled, LUMA is used to access the storage in the user's context and it is sufficient to provide the [storage credentials](#storage-credentials) mapping and recommended to set the default space GID in case of POSIX storage (see below).
 The [display credentials](#display-credentials) are optional - LUMA will use defaults if not provided.